blackhatinside/Mtech_ResearchWork/deepseek_idea_3.md

 Total Deviation | 0.1196 | 0.1080 | 0.1227 | 0.1323

 HIMRA2 shows best performance with lowest mean divergence and total deviation from baseline.

+Let me explain HIMRA's three key enhancements in simple, everyday terms:

+Biomechanical Deformation
+Think of brain tissue like a sponge.
+When you press one part, nearby areas also move and stretch, but areas further away stay mostly unchanged.
+HIMRA simulates this natural tissue behavior:

+First, it finds where the lesion is in the image
+Then, it creates a "stiffness map" - areas near the lesion move less (like firm tissue) while areas further away can move more freely
+When we deform the image, it looks more natural because it respects how real brain tissue would behave

+Hemodynamic (Blood Flow) Simulation
+Imagine a river where water flow is blocked by a fallen tree.
+The water behavior changes around the blockage.
+Similarly, in stroke:

+Normal brain tissue has regular blood flow (like a flowing river) Stroke areas have restricted blood flow (like the blocked river) ADC maps show this restriction - bright areas mean water molecules move freely, dark areas show restriction HIMRA creates synthetic ADC patterns to make augmented images look more like real stroke cases

+Attention-guided Occlusion
+Think of this like a photographer using selective focus.
+Instead of randomly changing the whole image:

+HIMRA identifies important areas in the image
+It applies changes more carefully in these important regions Less important areas might get slightly blurred or modified This helps the model learn to focus on clinically relevant features

+Previous augmentation was like using basic photo editing tools (rotate, brighten, add noise).
+HIMRA is more like having a medical expert guide the image creation process, considering real tissue properties and blood flow patterns.